uzh-bf/gbl-knowledge/use-cases/Derivatives Game In Use.md

 ---
-slug: derivatives-in-use
+slug: derivatives-game-in-use
 title: Derivatives Game in Use
-subtitle: A simulation for a better understanding of exchange-traded financial derivatives
 gallery: ''
 resources:
 ---

-# test

-## test

-- list1
-- list2

-**bold**
-test
+# A simulation for a better understanding of exchange-traded financial derivatives